Chart Color Schemes

 Middle Park - Jamboree Heights has shown very soft population growth performance across periods assessed by AreaSearch

-Middle Park - Jamboree Heights' population is approximately 7,349 as of November 2025.
-This represents an increase of 263 people, a 3.7% rise from the 2021 Census figure of 7,086.
-The change is inferred from the estimated resident population of 7,351 in June 2024 and address validation since the Census date.
-This results in a population density ratio of 2,752 persons per square kilometer, placing it in the upper quartile nationally according to AreaSearch's assessments.
-The area's growth rate exceeded that of its SA3 region (2.9%), indicating it as a growth leader.
+Middle Park - Jamboree Heights' population was around 7,349 as of November 2025.
+This reflected an increase of 263 people since the 2021 Census, which reported a population of 7,086.
+The change was inferred from the estimated resident population of 7,351 in June 2024 and address validation since the Census date.
+This resulted in a population density ratio of 2,752 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+The area's growth of 3.7% since the 2021 census exceeded the SA3 area's growth rate of 2.9%, indicating it was a growth leader in the region.
 Overseas migration contributed approximately 71.1% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are adopted.
-However, these state projections do not provide age category splits; thus, AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023, based on 2022 data.
-Looking ahead, demographic trends suggest a decline in overall population over this period.
-According to current methodology, Middle Park - Jamboree Heights' population is expected to decrease by 653 persons by 2041.
-However, growth is anticipated within specific age cohorts, notably the 75 to 84 age group, projected to expand by 220 people.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections were used, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applied proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Over this period, projections indicated a decline in overall population, with the area's population expected to contract by 653 persons by 2041 according to this methodology.
+However, growth across specific age cohorts was anticipated, led by the 75 to 84 age group, which was projected to expand by 220 people.

 Frequently Asked Questions - Population